Trees on the side of interstate with skyline in foreground

 Hire and pay overseas contractors

-Once you’ve found the international contractor you intend to work with, the next step is onboarding and paying them.
-This isn’t as easy as just sending a PayPal payment: Hiring contractors requires U.S. companies to understand local labor laws to ensure they aren’t misclassifying their talent.
+After selecting an international contractor, the next step is onboarding and paying them.
+While digital platforms have simplified international transactions, compliance remains crucial.
+Hiring contractors requires U.S. companies to understand local labor laws to ensure they aren’t misclassifying their talent.

 Companies may misclassify employees as contractors in an attempt to avoid paying taxes, or they may misclassify their talent unintentionally.
-Either way, should local authorities classify your contractors as employees, you may face fines, legal fees, employee back pay, business interruptions, and reputational damage.
+Misclassification can result in fines, legal fees, employee back pay, business interruptions, and reputational damage.

 Paying international contractors comes with its own set of challenges.
 Some difficulties include needing a secure platform, fast payments, and abiding by international payment regulations.